tsuda16k/sketcher/README.md

 lineweight, gain = .02, contrast = NULL, shadow = 0, max.size = 2048)`.

   - im: an image, obtained by using the `im_load()` function.
-  - style: while style 1 focuses on edges, style 2 tends to retain shading.
+  - style: while style 1 focuses on edges, style 2 also retains shading.
   - lineweight: as the name suggests. set a numeric value equal to or larger than 0.3.
   - smooth: noise/blob smoother. set an integer value equal to or larger than 0.
-  - gain: this parameter may be useful for noise reduction.
+  - gain: this parameter may be useful for noise reduction in dim region.
   - contrast: contrast of the sketch image is adjusted by this parameter.
   - shadow: if given a value larger than 0 (e.g., 0.3), shadows are